salesforcecli/plugin-templates/messages/project.md

 # flags.name.description

-Creates a project directory with this name; any valid directory name is accepted.
+Generates a project directory with this name; any valid directory name is accepted.
 Also sets the "name" property in the sfdx-project.json file to this name.

 # flags.template